Jesp9025/NetworkTool/README.md

 # GUI-Project
-The task is to take a CLI Software, and turn it into GUI Software
+The task is to make a GUI-based program.

-Or maybe create a new piece of software with GUI.
-We don't know yet.
+We are making a Network Helping Tool.

-Kaj hasn't finished the PDF task description
+It can do basic stuff, ping, custom command etc. It can also do whois, portscan and more.

 # Dependencies
 python-whois